 We all agree with Warren Buffet.
 Risks will come to you when you are ignorant.
-It’s important to think about what are the worst things could happen and figuring out the best way to avoid those risks.
+It’s important to think about what are the worst things that could happen and figure out the best way to avoid those risks.

 In reality, risk management is not as complicated as you think.
 The most important thing is the process had to involve every aspect of your business and working on the solutions together.
 Here are the 5 steps of risk management:

 Risk management no. 1: what could possibly go wrong?